 - the person I’d like to become

 I know how I want to feel about the people in my tribe and about someone who will be on my Two Man Team.

 I’m young, and while I’ve had shit luck, I’ve experienced that big love feeling – the kind that blooms novels, the kind movies prey on, the kind that teaches you more about life, your assumptions, redemption and heartbreak, and the cruelties that come at cost with letting people so close to the weakest parts of your humanity.
-The kind that reaches in without request, grabs your heart with clenched fist, stretching and squeezing its way into every fiber of your being, rushing through your blood, scorching every organ, fiber, and nerve.
+The kind that reaches in without request, grabs your heart with a clenched fist, stretching and squeezing its way into every fiber of your being, rushing through your blood, scorching every organ, fiber, and nerve.